Our site is in Beta Live, we welcome your feedback to help us improve the site.

 The vegetation you prune off is still technically the tree owner’s property and you have to offer it back to them, although they do not have to accept it.
 In the event that the tree owner does not want the vegetation, you would be responsible for its disposal.
 You are not allowed to simply put the tree material back over the boundary fence into their garden (you may be committing a criminal offence).

-The person abating the nuisance has a duty to exercise reasonable care in carrying out work as failure to do so may lead to liability in negligence (for example where the removal of roots make a tree unstable or it dies).
+You should be aware that if the work you do causes the tree or shrub to die, it may result in legal proceedings being taken by your neighbour.
+The person carrying out the works therefore has to exercise reasonable care as failure to do so may lead to liability in negligence (for example where the removal of roots make a tree unstable or it dies).

 The Wildlife and Countryside Act 1981 makes it a criminal offence to destroy any bird’s nest that is either in use or being built.
 When you cut a hedge or tree, you should take this into account.

-As a local authority, we have no power to deal with trees causing a nuisance to you, such as shading or blocking light, except for evergreen high hedges.
-We have published separate guidance on this subject.
+As a local authority, we have no power to deal with trees causing a nuisance to you, such as shading or blocking light, except for evergreen high hedges, or where roots cause damage such as lifting pathways or invading drains.
+We have published separate guidance on high hedges.

 Did you know?